pagkly/Zed/Investopedia3/What Is Nationalization.md

 The United States has technically nationalized several companies, usually in the form of a bailout in which the government owns a controlling interest.
 The bailouts of AIG in 2008 and General Motors Company in 2009 amounted to nationalization, but the U.S. government exerted very little control over these companies.
 The government also nationalized the failing Continental Illinois Bank and Trust in 1984, finally selling it to Bank of America in 1994.

 Despite the temporary nature of most nationalization actions in the United States, there are exceptions.
 Amtrak was transferred to government ownership after several railroad companies failed in 1971.
 After the terror attacks of Sept.
-11, 2001, the airport security industry was nationalized under the [Transportation Security Administration (TSA)](https://www.investopedia.com/terms/t/tsa-pre.asp).
+11, 2001, the airport security industry was nationalized under the [[Transportation Security Administration (TSA)]](https://www.investopedia.com/terms/t/tsa-pre.asp).